Zico (rapper): Personal life

 Zico is a devout Roman Catholic with his baptismal name "John the Apostle" tattooed on his chest, along with a portrait of his mother and below it the phrase "God save Paulus".

 He also has an older brother, Woo Tae-woon, who was a former member of idol group Speed.
 Zico studied at the Dong-Ah Institute of Media and Arts University (a technical college specializing in media design, production, and communications) between 2013 – February 13, 2015.

 Military service

-Zico began his mandatory military service on July 30, 2020.
+Zico began his mandatory military service as a social worker on July 30, 2020.
 He was discharged on April 29, 2022.